-Equity Incentive Plans The Company has a 2009 Equity Incentive Plan and assumed a 2014 Equity Incentive Plan as a result of the merger.
+The Company's equity incentive plans include the 2009 Stock Plan and the 2014 Equity Incentive Plan.
 The Company does not intend to issue any shares under the 2009 Stock Plan.

 The following table summarizes stock option activity under the Company's equity incentive plans: